zoyamasood/ds2002-dp2/README.md

 Note these details:

 - The DB name should already be specified as part of the URI you created above.
 - The collection should be specified in the command.
-You can create a new collection by simply naming it here. this wxample imports into a collection mamed "test".
+You can create a new collection by simply naming it here.
+This example imports into a collection mamed "test".
 - The data file itself is then passed.
 - Finally, you must indicate that you are passing in a `--jsonAarray` for the command to succeed.